iDoka/awesome-canbus/README.md

 * 🔝[STM32duino_CAN_Library](https://github.com/adamczykpiotr/STM32duino_CAN_Library) - CanBus library for STM32F103 running on STM32duino.
 * [CANBUS_UART](https://github.com/Oktay97/Canbus_Uart) - CANBUS to UART for STM32F1 (BluePill and Nucleo boards).
 * [Open-OBD2-datalogger](https://github.com/arturlangner/Open-OBD2-datalogger) - NXP Kinetis E datalogger that saves live engine data to SD card (Visualization is done with HTML5 and JavaScript).

+#### STM32

+* 🔝[panda](https://github.com/commaai/panda) - It supports 3x CAN, 2x LIN, and 1x GMLAN (and it has J2534 over USB on host side).
+It uses an STM32F413 (Using a panda with cabana provides the best RE and development suites for CANBUS).

 #### STM32F042x based HW